WTC VCF Covered Illnesses & Cancers for Individuals

 Examples of acceptable forms of documentation for WTC survivors include a utility bill from the time period, a student identification card, or a paystub.

-After completing all these steps, the attorneys at the Fuchsberg-Cannata Law Firms will register you with the World Trade Center Health Program.
+After completing all these steps, the attorneys at Gregory Cannata and Associates will register you with the World Trade Center Health Program.
 Again, we want you to know that we are here for you and will guide you through this process.

 Registering for the September 11th Victim Compensation Fund